-This letter was written by the angry feminist.
+This post was written by the angry feminist and I don’t remember it at all.
 Imagine my surprise in learning she has written and posted it for you!
 It would appear that at least one of the others has decided to start showing up and so the rest are sure to follow.
 I won’t attempt to censor them or delete their posts but thought I should let you know to start watching for them.
 I’m sure you’ll be able to tell the difference between us as you read.
 Or maybe not!
-It’ll be interesting to find out if you can.
+It’ll be interesting to find out if anyone can.

 It has been a rough morning and I’m entering my third day without being able to keep down food as my digestive system continues to refuse to actually digest.
 As I will always be a little vain at heart, I can’t say I’m sad to see my pants getting a little loser as the quit-smoking weight is melting off; even as I know it is melting as a result of what is becoming increasingly clear a somewhat serious situation.
 Isn’t is a shame that the idea of “thin is good” is such a deeply engrained message for women?
 I have often wished that I could have been born into one of those enlightened societies in which women are considered more beautiful as they assumed the rounder fleshier hips and thicker thighs and waists that settle upon most of us after having children.